SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 I greatly appreciate your journalism, and congratulations on getting the headline in the Dominion Post.
 Could I humbly suggest a few ways to massively improve your public education concerning university funding?
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First, and I think most important, is journalists need to inform the public that government cannot run out of their own currency, they issue it by fiat.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First, and I think most important, journalists need to inform the public that the government cannot run out of their own currency, they issue it by fiat.
 Taxes are not a funding operation for currency sovereign governments, they are a demand mechanism (we need the governments currency to pay tax liabilities, fees and fines).
 Imposed tax liabilities (not tax return) creates demand for an *otherwise worthless* currency token, it does not create supply of these